DataSF/datasf.github.io/blog/_posts/2020-02-28-open-data-day.md

 image:
   thumb: /open-data-day-2020/safe_lanes.png
   feature: /open-data-day-2020/safe_lanes.png
-  caption: Safe Lanes is an application that uses open data and open APIs to collect data and show insights on blocked bike lanes and related citations to promote data-informed improvements in bike infrastructure that improve safety.
+  caption: Safe Lanes is an application that uses open APIs and open data to collect data and share insights on blocked bike lanes and related citations.
+It's goal is to promote data-informed improvements in bike infrastructure that improve safety.
   source:
     title:
     author: